We Unite All People

 Break down barriers

 Building the Beloved Community, undoing systemic racism and ending poverty are at the core of El Centro de la Raza’s mission.
 We believe that it is not the individual’s fault that they are in poverty and need assistance – it is systematic oppression that is the cause.
 We value collectivism and mutual aid over individualism.
 Through our 12 Principles we live these values.
-Our 12 Principles became our “constitution” in 1976 and have been critical in guiding us through the agony and ecstasy of our 50+ years in existance.
+Our 12 Principles became our “constitution” in 1976 and have been critical in guiding us through the agony and ecstasy of our 50+ years in existence.

 Build the Beloved Community